MarkSo21/Comp2113_Group_Project/README.md

 ## Game Description
 Classic 3x3 Tic-Tac-Toe with 3 difficulty levels.
 Hard mode uses Minimax algorithm.
+Rules for Tic-Tac-Toe
+  The game is played on a grid that's 3 squares by 3 squares.
+  You are X , your friend (or the computer in this case) is O .
+Players take turns putting their marks in empty squares.
+  The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
+  When all 9 squares are full, the game is over.
+If no player has 3 marks in a row, the game ends in a tie.

 ## Features
 - **Random events**: Easy AI uses random move (rand())